 For some Halloween fun, let's look at some history and myths about Cat Familiars!

-Cats as familiars have a long and dark history in western mythology.
+Cats as familiars have a long and dark history in Western mythology.
 These cats often found their way into literature.
-One of the most famous was Grimalkin, the witches' cat from Shakespeare's Mac Beth.
+One of the most famous was Grimalkin, the witches' cat from Shakespeare's "Mac Beth."
 Cats as witches' companions are still a part of the popular symbology associated with the modern holiday of Halloween.

 The Middle Ages were a very dark and violent period in Europe.
 The alternative name "Dark Ages" should come as no surprise.
 Learning was confined to clergy and nobility.
 The general population was therefore quite ignorant and prone to superstition.
 The church itself often perpetuated these superstitions as facts.

 The Popes' proclamation began the persecution of cats all over Europe.
-Thousands and thousands of cats were burned alive in the attempt to drive out the evil Satan.
+Thousands and thousands of cats were burned alive in an attempt to drive out the evil Satan.
 Wild tales of these cats shape-shifting into other creatures were common among the populace and justified these terrible acts in their minds.
 When the power of the Knights Templar was broken, and some of the knights were said to have confessed to worshiping cats.

-As these so-called confessions were given under extreme torture, they would seem to speak more to the attitudes of their inquisitors than to anything the Templars themselves had actually done.
+As these so-called confessions were given under extreme torture, they would seem to speak more to the attitudes of their inquisitors than to anything the Templars themselves had done.

 Why were black cats in particular singled out?